 She may actually not be feeling loving towards you, for any number of reasons at this time.
 Feelings of love are not constant and are sometimes interrupted by other emotions and distractions.

 If there are patterns of consistent negligence, disrespect, or callousness in a relationship, there may be good reason for concern and doubt regarding a partner’s degree of caring.
-A failure to mind read however does not constitute legitimate grounds for an accusation of being unloving.
+A failure to mind read however does not constitute legitimate grounds to condemn someone for being unloving.

 In cases where there is concern or doubt regarding the quality of one’s partner’s feelings, there are other, more effective ways of dealing with the situation than by projecting accusations, since doing so increases the likelihood of defensiveness on both sides, which has the same effect as pouring gasoline on a fire.

 The “If you loved me you would…” assertion is often a defense to avoid the exposure of other more vulnerable needs and concerns.
-It can feel safer to criticize or fault your partner than it does to acknowledge certain needs or desires which may or may not be fulfilled or even respected by them.
+It can feel safer to criticize or fault your partner than it does to acknowledge certain needs or the pain of feeling disappointment when our desires go unfulfilled.
 Expressing in very specific, rather global terms the nature of those desires helps to minimize the likelihood of your partner feeling attacked and consequently enhances the likelihood that they will be more open to listening non-defensively and will be more responsive to your concerns.
 It may require focused effort to see beyond your hurt or frustration to identify your unmet needs and desires, but naming them, first to yourself and then expressing them to your partner in a respectful, non-judgmental way, will create a very different outcome than the scenario that Karen and Peter experienced.

 Some examples of unfulfilled needs and desires include: wanting more recognition or acknowledgment,

 Even couples who have been together for decades don’t possess the ability to read each others’ minds.
 It’s impossible to ever know another person that well.
 There are always (hopefully) going to be surprises in relationships which keeps things from getting too predictable and uninteresting.
-As the old saying goes, to assume, makes and ass out of u and me.
+As the old saying goes, to assume, makes an ass out of u and me.
 Arrogance has to do with thinking that we know something to be true, when in fact, it may not be.
 In the arena of relationships, the antidote to arrogance is humility.
 And humility requires the courage to risk vulnerability and emotional honesty.
 If that sounds like a lot, it is; more in fact than many people are up for.
 But for those who are, the payoffs far outweigh the risks.
 More often than not, the consequences that we fear don’t occur and we are relieved and surprised that things have turned out very differently than we had anticipated.
-Some surprises are quite delightful.
-And there are times when being wrong isn’t such a bad thing.

 This post currently has